okami101/vuetify-admin/docs/guide/authentication.md

 ### API Contract

-Auth providers must respect a given contract in order to allow communication with Vtec Admin.
+Auth providers must respect a given contract in order to allow communication with Vuetify Admin.
 Next object represents the minimal contract that must be implemented :

 ```js
 const authProvider = {